Maragheh observatory: Renewed academic interest

 Fragments of glass and pottery were found as well as copper coins and a gold coin from the IIkhanid period.
 A variety of architectural stones (brick, carved and engraved stone, glazed tile) which were used for the construction and the ornamentation of the buildings were also discovered.

-On the west side of the hill, Vajavand also came across the so called the Rasadkhana caves with temple like rock structures which resemble Chinese and Mongol religious architectural styles.
+On the west side of the hill, Varjavand also came across the so-called the Rasadkhana caves with temple like rock structures which resemble Chinese and Mongol religious architectural styles.
 These underground spaces are believed to have been used by visitors for religious ceremonies during the Ilkhanid period.